hasinichandrakumar/Yappyy/replit.md

 The facial analysis system now provides authentic, accuracy-driven metrics using real computer vision software (TensorFlow.js + Face-api.js) instead of simulated random data.

+### Complete Elimination of Fake Data - IN PROGRESS ✅ (July 24, 2025)
+- **Systematic Removal of Math.random()**: Identifying and eliminating ALL instances of Math.random() and simulated data generation across the entire codebase
+- **Zero Baseline Fallbacks**: Replaced all baseline/default metric values with zero values when no real computer vision data is available
+- **Authentic-Only Practice Component**: Created AuthenticDataOnlyPractice.tsx that exclusively uses real speech recognition, computer vision, and video analysis
+- **Real Data Validation**: Implemented hasRealSpeech and hasRealVideo flags to ensure metrics only display when authentic data is captured
+- **Eliminated Fake Transcript Generation**: Removed all simulated transcript word generation and random metric updates
+- **True Computer Vision Only**: All facial analysis metrics now come exclusively from TensorFlow.js processing with zero fallback values
+- **No More Baseline Values**: Confidence, eye contact, posture, and gesture metrics show 0% when no real analysis data is available

 ## Latest Major Enhancement (July 24, 2025)

 ### Daily Goals Tracker Integration - COMPLETED ✅ (July 24, 2025)